 We return to Ste Anne-des-Monts, the sleepy, sea-side town, where we spend our evenings, as the last light of day fades to dark.
 The town names in Quebec, like the swear words, are exuding with religiosity as well – an interesting mix of combining the puritanism of naming a town after a saint with the irreverence that is culturally Quebecois.
 With names like St-Marc-des-Carrières (St Marc of the Quarries) or St-Louis-du-Ha!-Ha!, these towns become more memorable than they otherwise would be.

 We sleep in an old elementary school that’s been converted into an auberge.
 Except for the hotelier, the place is empty and cold – a cross between Shackleton’s South and The Shining.
-The next day, we turn our attentions to road-side attractions – the ice lines that had transfixed Jordy yesterday as we’d driven back.
+The next day, we turn our attentions to road-side attractions – the ice lines that had transfixed Jordy on the drive home.
 The names of the routes around here are as poetic as one would expect of French-speaking climbers scaling ice cliffs by the sea… Le Voile de la Mariée (The Bride’s Veil, Wi3+), Les Cavaliers du Vent (The Knights of the Wind, Wi4+), Méduse (with Gorgon-like tentacles of ice to match, Wi5), La Corneille (The spooky-looking “Crow”, Wi5), Le Méchant Loup (The Wicked or “Big Bad” Wolf, Wi4+) and Guy Lacelle’s testpiece L’Épée du Jade (The Jade Sword, Wi6+).